Distance Running with Kids Part 1

 Children begin to walk backward in a single file while passing a rubber thickener or baton.

 The line’s last runner advances the baton to the front and takes over as the new leader.
 Tag.
-The person tagging is holding something in their hand (e.g., ball, rubber pig).
+The person tagging is holding something in their hand (e.g., a ball, rubber pig).

 One student becomes the new tagger when another is tagged.